bluetoother/ble-shepherd/README.md

 `central.blocker` returns an instance of this class, it can be used to block unauthorized devices from join the network according to the blacklist or the whitelist.
 The instance, which is denoted as `blocker` in this document.

 * Note
-    - when blocker eanbled with blacklist, only blocked device can not join the network.
+    - when blocker enabled with blacklist, only blocked device can not join the network.
-    - when blocker eanbled with whitelist, only unblocked device can join the network.
+    - when blocker enabled with whitelist, only unblocked device can join the network.

 <br />